Three Minute Thesis庐 Competition

 Registration Deadlines

-Registration will open on January 17th, 2025.
+Registration will open in 2026.
 Visit this page to access the registration link then!

 PowerPoint slides are to be submitted to Nathan Blackburn, via email at blackburnn@ohio.edu, after confirmation of registration.
 Please email Nathan for more information.